 in the chiral limit $m_q=m_\pi=0\,{\rm GeV}$, $R_{\rm PCAC}$ and $R_{\rm PPD}$ are equivalent, and they should precisely be equal to 1:

-Second, focusing on the axial current, the singular parts of the dressed-quark vertex, Eq.\,\eqref{axvx2}, seagull term, Eq.\,\eqref{axsg}, and diquark vertices, Eqs.\,\eqref{axdqvxAA}, \eqref{axdqvxSA}, do not contribute to the axial form factor $G_A$; and their contributing regular parts do not explicitly depend on the current quark mass $m_q$.
-Therefore, the chiral limit and the $m_q$-dependent expressions will generate the same axial form factor, \emph{i.e.} $G_A^{m_q=0}\equiv G_A$, provided that their parameters are the same.\footnote{In reality, the parameters should vary with the current quark mass, therefore, produce different $G_A$.}
+Second, focusing on the axial current, the singular parts of the dressed-quark vertex, Eq.\,\eqref{axvx2}, seagull term, Eq.\,\eqref{axsg}, and diquark vertices, Eqs.\,\eqref{axdqvxAA}, \eqref{axdqvxSA}, do not contribute to $G_A$; and their contributing regular parts do not explicitly depend on the current quark mass $m_q$.
+Thus, the chiral limit and the $m_q$-dependent expressions will generate the same axial form factor, \emph{i.e.} $G_A^{m_q=0}\equiv G_A$, provided that their parameters are the same.\footnote{In reality, the parameters should vary with the current quark mass, therefore, produce different $G_A$.}